Giant Dipole Resonance and Related Spin-dependent Excitations: Introduction

-In this paper we consider Giant Dipole Resonance (GDR) and related spin-dependent excitations.
-We already studied $1^-$ excitations in the papers \cite{Piper,Unzha}, where the Time-Dependent Hartree-Fock (TDHF) equation was solved by WFM method taking into account the moments of first and third ranks.
-The calculations were performed with Skyrme forces neglecting by the deformation of nuclei and by spin degrees of freedom.
-The results are reproduced on Figs.~\ref{fig0a},~\ref{fig0b}.
-The solution produced seven $1^-$ energy levels (Fig.~\ref{fig0a}).
-The centroid of two of them describes very well the position of GDR energy centroid (Fig.~\ref{fig0b}).
+The results for the $1^-$ excitations are reproduced on Figs.~\ref{fig1},~\ref{fig2}.
+The theory produced seven energy levels (Fig.~\ref{fig1}).
+The centroid of two of them describes very well the position of GDR energy centroid (Fig.~\ref{fig2}).
 Two highest levels represent the isoscalar and isovector compressional resonances.
 The third from below level represents the toroidal mode.
 Two lowest levels can apparently be interpreted as isoscalar and isovector branches of the pygmy resonance.
 The simplified calculations, without third rank moments, produce only one level.
-It is marked by a dotted line in the Fig.~\ref{fig0b}.
+It is marked by a dotted line in the Fig.~\ref{fig2}.

-Now we are going to repeat the simplified calculations taking into account the spin degrees of freedom and the deformation.
-Instead of Skyrme forces the harmonic oscillator with the spin-orbital potential plus separable dipole-dipole, quadrupole-quadrupole and spin-dipole--spin-dipole interactions will be used.
-Due to the last of the above the spin-flip $E1$ and $M2$ excitations emerge~\cite{Morsch78}.
+Now we are going to perform calculations taking into account spin degrees of freedom and deformation.
+The present study is limited by moments of the first rank.
+Instead of Skyrme forces the harmonic oscillator with the spin-orbit potential plus separable dipole-dipole, quadrupole-quadrupole and spin-dipole--spin-dipole interactions will be used.
+The results of calculations for spherical nuclei are reported in Ref.~\cite{BaMoIJMPE26}.
+We now present an extension of the theory to include deformed nuclei.

 In Sec.~\ref{II} we briefly describe the formalism of the WFM method.
 The TDHF equations for density matrix are formulated, the model Hamiltonian is presented and collective variables are defined.
-The derivation of the corresponding dynamic equations is discussed.
+The derivation of the corresponding dynamical equations is discussed.
 Sec.~\ref{III} presents the results of calculations.
-In the first, the WFM equations are solved without taking into account spin-orbit interaction.
+In the first, the WFM equations are solved without spin-orbit potential.
 The ways to avoid the excitation of the center of mass motion are discussed.
-Further, the exact dynamic equation are introduced and solved.
-Electric $0^-$, $1^-$ and magnetic $0^-$, $1^-$ and $2^-$ excitations in $^{164}$Dy with corresponding electric dipole and magnetic quadrupole strengths are analyzed.
-The origin and features of electric spin dipole resonance are studied.
+Further, the exact dynamical equations are introduced and solved.
+Electric $K^\pi=0^-, 1^-$ and magnetic $K^\pi=0^-, 1^-, 2^-$ excitations of $^{164}$Dy with corresponding $E1$ and $M2$ strengths are analyzed.
+The origin and features of the electric spin dipole resonance are studied.
 The main results are reviewed and discussed in Sec.~\ref{IV} and conclusions are given in Sec.~\ref{V}.